mullvad/mullvadvpn-app/building/README.md

 Substitute `${repo}` with the actual absolute path to this repository

-## Building and publishing a container image
+## Building and publishing a production container image

 These instructions describe how to set up the trusted machine that builds, signs and publishes the container images to ghcr.io.